dpeerlab/MIBI_pre-processing_pipeline/readme.md

 # Multiplex Ion Beam Imaging pre-processing tool - Python version

 Introduction: This tool is for MIBI data preprocessing and is the Python 3 version implementation of its original MATLAB version (https://github.com/lkeren/MIBIAnalysis) from Keren et al Cell 2018.
+Check the jupyter notebook in code folder to see the usage.

 Last update: 2019.11.03